The Secretary of State was asked—

 According to blind tasting, French champagne has nothing on sparkling wine from the south downs.
 Hambledon, Wickham, and Exton Park are vineyards that produce brilliant wine in the Meon Valley, and we have some of the best produce in the UK.
 Will our free trade agreement support that burgeoning industry?

-After listening to these Whips’ questions, I think I would like some English wine as well, Mr Speaker.
+After listening to those Whips’ questions, I think I would like some English wine as well, Mr Speaker.

 I had a long and detailed discussion with NFU Scotland on Monday.
 In its words, it is “really worried” about future trade deals.
 Fundamentally, the UK is a high cost, high food standard regime.
-It argues that it simply cannot compete with low-cost competition with lower food standards elsewhere.
+It argues that it simply cannot compete with low cost and lower food standards elsewhere.
 Is it not now time for the Government to change tack, and include chapters on food, animal welfare and standards in trade agreements?

 I studied very carefully the hon.
 Gentleman’s amendment during the passage of the Trade Bill.
 In many ways, he had an even more extreme amendment than the Labour party in terms of trying to dictate our trade partners’ domestic production standards.
 That would have killed off a huge amount of our trade with the developing world.
 He mentions NFU Scotland.
 I thought I would go directly to the source.
 I am reading here from The Scottish Farmer, which I recommend he reads.
 NFU Scotland president, Andrew McCornick, said in The Scottish Farmer only last week, on putting the TAC on a statutory footing: